thisisadityapatel/deskgenius/README.md

 -  **TailwindCSS**: DeskGenius utilizes Tailwind CSS for stylish and responsive design, providing an intuitive and visually appealing experience as you create your perfect desk setup.

-## Future of this project

-Building this project has been an incredibly rewarding experience, allowing me to delve into the fascinating realm of web-based 3D rendering.
-Throughout the development process, I discovered the immense potential of this technology in transforming the way we visualize and design our spaces.
-Moving forward, I am excited to introduce new features such as customizable length and width table configurations, empowering users to personalize their setups even further.
-Additionally, I am might work on implementing configuration saving functionality to enable users to conveniently store and revisit their favorite arrangements.
-My ultimate goal is to enhance the versatility of DeskGenius by enabling direct model imports, expanding the range of options and possibilities for creating your dream desk setup.
-Stay tuned for these exciting updates!

 ## Install Locally

 To get a local copy of DeskGenius up and running, follow these steps: